ishikavyas18/ishikavyas18/README.md

 <br>

 ## About Me

-I'm a Junior Year student pursuing Master of Computer Applications from Devi Ahilya Vishwavidyalaya, Indore.
-I'm a passionate learner who's always willing to learn and apply technologies across various domains.
-I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that, I love to capture moments.I am Music Addicted.
+Software Engineering is a never ending puzzle that I am passionately engaged in solving.
+I believe in the power of prqgramming to transform and improve the lives of people around the world.
+I'm experienced Software Engineer with demostrated history of working .
+Currently pursuing Bachelor of Engineering from Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore.
+Along with coding , I love to explore new places to travel.
+Both pursuits challenges in so many aspects of intellect : creativity , problem solving and in many aspects.
+This is what keeps me up , a never ending thirst to create powerful things to share them with world.
 <br>

-- 🌱 I’m currently learning State of the Machine Learning,Deep Learning,Computer Vision
+- 🌱 I’m currently learning State of Python
-- 🤝 I’m looking to collaborate on data science and Machine Learning,Deep Learning,Computer Vision projects
+- 🤝 I’m looking internships in Python to further improve my skills

 In general :- I am a **Technology Geek**  🇨🇾
 <p><a href="https://drive.google.com/file/d/1qmqD4sT4_cO7Rtjf8Kk6CQAgZWmu2al8/view?usp=sharing"><img height="15px"  width="15px" src="https://github.com/shubhamchauda/shubhamchauda/blob/master/1486485559-118arrow-down-download-downloads-downloading-save_81191.png"> : Download Resume</a></p>